-The ADE7566/ADE7569 incorporate a current channel rms offset compensation register (IRMSOS).
+The ADE7518 incorporates a current channel rms offset compensation register (IRMSOS).
 This is a 12-bit signed register that can be used to remove offset in the current channel rms calculation.
-An offset can exist in the rms calculation due to input noises that are integrated in the dc component of $V^2(t)$ .
-The offset calibration allows the content of the $I{\rm rms}$ register to be maintained at 0 when no input is present on current channel.
+An offset can exist in the rms calculation due to input noises that are integrated into the dc component of $V^2(t)$.

 One LSB of the current channel rms offset is equivalent to 16,384 LSBs of the square of the current channel rms register.
-Assuming that the maximum value from the current channel rms calculation is 0d1,898,124 with full-scale ac inputs, then 1 LSB of the current channel rms offset represents 0.23% of measurement error at -60 dB down of full scale.
+Assuming that the maximum value from the current channel rms calculation is 0d1,898,124 with full-scale ac inputs, then 1 LSB of the current channel rms offset represents 0.23% of measurement error at -60 dB down from full scale.

-$$I{rms} = \sqrt{I{rms \, 0}^2 + IRMSOS \times 32768} \tag{6}$$ where $I{rms0}$ is the rms measurement without offset correction.
+$$I{rms} = \sqrt{I{rms0}^2 + IRMSOS \times 32,768} \tag{4}$$

+where I{rms0} is the rms measurement without offset correction.

 Figure 48.
-Current Channel RMS Signal Processing
+Current Channel RMS Signal Processing with PGA1 = 1, 2, 4, 8, or 16